Aims

 CBU Wednesday Lunchtime and Chaucer Club seminars

-Students also attend the CBU’s weekly Unit Seminars.
-These are held during termtime only and include the Wednesday Lunchtime Seminars on Wednesdays at lunchtime and Chaucer Club Seminars which are held on Thursday afternoons.
-The seminars are given by CBU, Cambridge, and other distinguished scientists from further afield.
-Students will also have the opportunity to present their own research in a Wednesday Lunchtime Seminar, usually in their second year.
-We consider these to be an important training and development opportunity – not just for students, but for all our scientific staff.
+Students and scientific staff also attend the CBU’s weekly Unit Seminars.
+Held during termtime, these include the Wednesday Lunchtime Seminars and Chaucer Club Seminars on Thursday afternoons and are considered an important training and development opportunity.
+The seminars are given by CBU, Cambridge, and other distinguished scientists.
+Students will have the opportunity to present their own research in a Wednesday Lunchtime Seminar in their second year.

 Facilities and links with other departments